 Constructing a Defense for Assault Accusations

-A professional legal team can investigate your case and the evidence you are facing.
+A professional legal team can investigate your case and the evidence you face.
 Based on your unique situation, a criminal defense lawyer may be able to argue:

 You Didn’t Intend to Use Force

 Assault charges should only apply if you intentionally used force against another person.
-For example, you should not be convicted of assault if you accidentally touched someone in a way that was offensive or harmful.
+For example, you should not be convicted of assault if you accidentally touched someone in an offensive or harmful way.

 You Were Protecting Yourself or Someone Else

-In some cases, you may need to use force to defend yourself or someone else.
-The state of California permits residents to use reasonable force if they are being threatened with great bodily injury or death.
+Sometimes, you may need to use force to defend yourself or someone else.
+California permits residents to use reasonable force if threatened with great bodily injury or death.

 Speak with a Lawyer About Assault Accusations Now

 You can get immediate legal advice about CA Penal Code Section 240: Assault charges by contacting the Simmrin Law Group.
-Contact us by completing our online contact form, or calling (310) 997-4688.
+Contact us by completing our online contact form or calling our office.
 Our criminal defense lawyers can answer your questions and offer you advice.

-Let us focus on your situation right now with a FREE initial case evaluation.
+Let us focus on your situation with a FREE initial case evaluation.